 - have an eye condition or eye damage that makes your eyes particularly sensitive to light

-Speak to your GP if you're unsure about the suitability of a particular product.
+Speak to a GP if you're unsure about the suitability of a particular product.

 Trying light therapy

-Light boxes aren't usually available on the NHS, so you'll need to buy one yourself if you want to try light therapy.
+Light boxes are not usually available on the NHS, so you'll need to buy one yourself if you want to try light therapy.